jma02/graham-scan-visualizer/README.md

 py -m ensurepip --upgrade

 ```
-If your machine does not have PIP installed, follow the instructions on [this website](https://pip.pypa.io/en/stable/installation/)
+If your machine does not have PIP installed, follow the instructions on [this website](https://pip.pypa.io/en/stable/installation/) to install PIP.
 After ensuring your machine has PIP, run the following PIP commands.
 #### Matplotlib
 ```shell